7 Frequently Asked Questions About Mortgages…Answered

 3. Are mortgage payments tax deductible?

-If you rent out a property you’ll need to pay tax on any profit you make.
+If you rent out a property, you’ll need to pay tax on any profit you make.
 However, while mortgage payments aren’t entirely tax deductible, the interest part of it is.
 But only while the property is being used for rental purposes.

-For example, if your property is let for 6 months of the year (the other 6 you have it for personal use), then 6/12 of the mortgage interest can be offset against your rental income.
+For example, if your property is let for 6 months of the year (the other 6 you have for personal use), then 6/12 of the mortgage interest can be offset against your rental income.

 4. Which mortgage brokers are best?